Northern-Block/credential-governance-docs/city-of-vancouver/rental-property-business-licence.md

 ### 3.5 Revocation

-A Rental Property Rental Business Licence credential will be revoked in the following cases:
+A Rental Property Business Licence credential will be revoked in the following cases:

 1. The underlying business licence is withdrawn, invalidated, or expires.
 2. The business licence record is updated (e.g., new address, ownership, or trade name).